josh-jacobson/op1/README.md

 The functionality of the original script is awesome, despite being several years old now.
 OP-1 becomes a fully featured control surface for Ableton, with a lot of neat features.
 Jozef built some nice additions back in 2017, and I'll be implementing new features I think of (and any bug fixes that come up) now.
 Feature requests are welcome!

 I enjoy using both session and arrangement view in Ableton, often starting ideas as session clips and building out a lot of the instrumental as scenes before locking in the arrangement.
 I could see a full mode-switching version of the control surface being an interesting alternate version of this.
 While I adore the workflow of the Push, I'm not sure if the OP-1 controls are as conducive to this kind of approach.
-I tend to prefer a straightforward, intuitive interface above all.
-Since I feel that most common things are already quite easy with a mouse and my custom BetterTouchTool layout (with buttons for creating Locators and other common tasks in Ableton), my approach to the OP-1 controls is generally to streamline the interface and prioritize perfromance over arranging and other more complex workflow steps best handled at the computer.
+I tend to prefer a straightforward, intuitive interface above all, so my approach to the OP-1 mapping is generally to streamline things in a way that maximizes creative flow rather than implementing controls for as much Ableton functionality as possible.

 ===